 Oliver Hemming Spice Boy manual spice grinder

-Best bits: intuitive twist function and handy funnel shape for filling
+Pros: intuitive twist function and handy funnel shape for filling

 We liked this award-winning spice grinder that you twist like a pepper mill.
 Use it for small quantities of spices like cardamoms, coriander and cumin.
 It’s easy to fill as the top works like a funnel – measure your spices into it then pull out the plug to load it.
 The ceramic grinder can be adjusted to a coarse or fine setting.